-APFO Workgroup recommends the following:
+The Maryland Sustainable Growth Commission and MDP should continue to review APFO reports and prepare updates to the Annual Report Review.

-- 1. The creation of model guidelines for APFOs within Priority Funding Areas (PFAs) that can be adapted to meet local issues, needs and conditions. - Consideration of the establishment of minimum recommended or model Level of Service (LOS) standards for PFAs by facility type and constraints.
-In lieu of moratoria, include options to take advantage of underutilized facility capacity within designated PFAs. - 3.
-Detailed consideration of additional requirements for biennial APFO reports to: 1) indicate the amounts and types of capital improvements necessary to maintain adequate public facilities needed to address local conditions and support existing level of service standards; 2) identify the facility improvements made with fees collected; and 3) identify projected growth and redevelopment within designated PFAs for the next reporting cycle. - 4.
-Reduce or limit the duration of moratoria in PFAs and target additional resources and capacity improvements. - 5.
-The mitigation of project impacts, proportional to the impacts and increment of capacity improvements by facility type, instead of moratorium, should be preferred in PFAs.
-Additionally, consider options for cost recoupment if the minimum increment of capacity improvement exceeds the proportional share.
+- 1. Create model guidelines for APFOs within Priority Funding Areas (PFAs). - 2.
+Consider establishing minimum Level of Service (LOS) standards for PFA areas.
+In lieu of moratoria, include options to consider underutilized facility capacity within designated PFA areas. - 3.
+Require biennial APFO reports to indicate the amounts and types of capital improvements necessary to maintain sufficient adequate public facilities needed to support existing level of service standards, the facility improvements made with fees collected and projected growth and redevelopment within designated PFA\areas for the next reporting cycle. - 4.
+Time limits on a moratorium should be considered in PFA areas. - 5.
+Mitigation of project impacts, instead of moratorium, should be considered, in PFA areas. - 6.
+Increase the capacity of schools in PlanMaryland Targeted Growth and Revitalization Areas to limit the impacts of APFO restrictions within PlanMaryland Targeted Growth and Revitalization Areas by: - a) Encouraging the coordination of the local board capital improvement program with the county comprehensive plan; - b) Coordinating local infill and redevelopment plans with local school boards and school capacity and capital improvement needs assessments; - c) Considering the use of infill and redevelopment sites; adaptive reuse; or use of smaller sites for mitigation and increased school capacity; - d) Encouraging redistricting or clustering of adjacent and accessible school service areas to utilize available unused school capacity, consistent with State Public School Construction Program regulations for determination of eligible enrollment capacity in projects requested for funding assistance; - e) Considering a tiered approached to amending APFO standards to up to 120% of State-Rated Capacity within PlanMaryland Targeted Growth and Revitalization Areas, with corresponding local funding and capital improvement mechanisms needed to support the

-- 6. Increase the utilization of schools in PFAs to limit the impacts of APFO restrictions within PFAs by: - a) Encouraging the coordination of the local school board capital improvement program with the county comprehensive plan; - b) Coordinating local infill and redevelopment plans with local school boards and school capacity and capital improvement needs assessments; - c) Considering the use of infill and redevelopment sites; adaptive reuse; or use of smaller sites for mitigation and increased school capacity; - d) Redistricting or clustering adjacent and accessible school service areas to utilize available unused school capacity, consistent with State Public School Construction Program regulations for determination of eligible enrollment capacity in projects requested for funding assistance; and - e) Considering a tiered approached to amending APFO standards within PFAs that do not impede educational, safety, operational or equity standards, with corresponding local funding and capital improvement mechanisms needed to support the increment of student population growth. - 7.
-MDP should coordinate with MDE, SHA, MSDE and other public facility providers to develop coordinated public facility databases, similar to the Public School Construction Program's (PSCP) database, which provides easy monitoring of public facility capacities or utilization rates. - 8.
-MDP should continue to improve technical assistance and outreach to jurisdictions with APFOs to provide more complete and consistent reporting for the next APFO report cycle. - 9.
+- increment of student population growth; and - f) Evaluating the need to adjust the definition of State-Rated Capacity to support adequate school capacity in targeted areas. - 7.
+MDP should work with MDE, SHA, MDSE and other public facility providers to create a database whereby available public facility capacity or utilization rates within PFA areas can be easily obtained and monitored. - 8.
+MDP should continue to improve technical assistance and outreach to APFO jurisdictions to provide more complete and consistent reporting for the next APFO report cycle. - 9.
 MDP should continue to monitor APFOs enacted in other states that may provide useful mechanisms for reporting and coordinating infrastructure investments to growth areas. - 10.
-Greater communication between school boards and planning commissions concerning development approvals and school capacity improvement should be encouraged.
-An APFO should not give rise to a building moratorium when redistricting would result in more efficient utilization of existing facilities. - 11.
-APFO standards for wastewater treatment should be expanded to identify the level of treatment with respect to multiple standards to be provided by each facility.

-12. APFO standards for potable water should be expanded to discuss the level of treatment necessary to achieve satisfactory levels of water quality, as well as storage and delivery standards.
+Greater communication between school boards and planning commissions concerning development approvals and school capacity improvement should be encouraged. - 11.
+APFO standards for wastewater treatment could be expanded to identify the level of treatment to be provided by each facility and the relationship of that standard to the receiving resource. - 12.
+APFO standards for potable water could be expanded to discuss the level of treatment necessary to achieve satisfactory levels of potability, include a range of consumption or usage, and ability to meet fire suppression needs. - 13.
+A coordinated plan should be prepared, detailing State and local actions and improvements necessary for the provision of adequate infrastructure in PFA areas.

-IMPLEMENTATION SCHEDULE

-The APFO Workgroup expects to continue its review role of the upcoming FY 2014 local jurisdiction APFO Reports.
-Upon endorsement of the July 2013 report, by the MSGC, the APFO Workgroup anticipates maintaining the following timetable:

-- 1. The APFO Workgroup will review the FY 2014 local jurisdiction APFO Reports and submit a report to the MSGC by Winter 2014. - 2.
-Expand membership of the APFO Workgroup, by Fall 2013, to address the recommendations included in the APFO Workgroup Report.
-(Recommendations 1-12). - 3.
-The MDP and APFO Workgroup should prepare a draft APFO report on technical assistance and outreach guidance by Spring 2014.
-(Recommendation 8). - 4.
-The MDP and APFO Workgroup should prepare draft model guidelines for APFOs within PFAs by Summer 2014.
-(Recommendations 1-6, 9). - 5.
-The MDP and APFO Workgroup should convene a meeting of other public facility providers, by Fall 2013, to identify opportunities to adapt the State's existing facility database so that public facility capacity and utilization rates can be accessed/shared.
-(Recommendations 7).